Matija Pecotić: Personal life

 Pecotić was born in Belgrade, Yugoslavia and moved to Malta at the age of 3, where he picked up tennis.

 During his time off due to an injury suffered in 2016, Pecotić applied and was accepted to Harvard Business School, which he attended from 2017 to 2019, earning an MBA at the completion of his studies.

-In 2021, Pecotić began working for a private equity/real estate development firm in West Palm Beach, Florida, but continued to play tournaments that were close by.
+In 2021, Pecotić began working for a private equity/real estate development firm in West Palm Beach, Florida, USA, but continued to play tournaments that were close by.

 College career

 He played college tennis at Princeton University, where he became the most winning player in program history.
-He was also the captain of the tennis team, Princeton’s first All-American since 1984, and the first-ever and only three-time Ivy League Player of the Year.
+He was also the captain of the tennis team, Princeton's first All-American since 1984, and the first-ever and only three-time Ivy League Player of the Year.
+Pecotic played as the No. 1 player for Princeton, and became the first player from Princeton since 1984 to reach the semifinals of the All-American tournament.

 Professional career

 2014–16

 In January 2014, Pecotic joined the professional tour.

 In less than 24 months, he climbed to world No. 206 but was sidelined by an injury that kept him out for most of 2016.